astronomyk/SimCADO/SimCADO/simcado/docs/source/GettingStarted.md

 * `Detector` represents the focal plane detector array and contains information on the electronic characteristics of the detector chips and their physical positions.
 * `UserCommands` is a dictionary of all the important keywords needed by SimCADO to run the simultationm, e.g. `OBS_EXPTIME` (exposure time) or `INST_FILTER_TC` (filter curve)

-For more information on how SimCADO works please see the [SimCADO in Depth](deep_stuff/SimCADO.md) section.
+For more information on how SimCADO works please see the [SimCADO in Depth](deep_stuff/SimCADO) section.

 ## Things to watch out for

+This space.
+It will soon expand!